aktru/GaCD_Project/CodeBook.md

 The dataset "data_mean" contains the next variables:
  - Subject, describes ID of a person who participated in the research.
 Type of data - numeric.
 Same to variable subject in the raw datasets.
  - Activity, describes type of activity of a person.
 Type of data - character.
 Possible values - WALKING, WALKING_UPSTAIRS, WALKING_DOWN STAIRS, SITTING, STANDING, LAYING.
 Same to activity labels in the raw datasets.
  - Block of data (see below).
 Type of data - numeric.
+Measurements unit - in standard gravity units 'g'.

 Block of data contains the average for each activity and each subject of the mean(Mean value) and the std(Standard deviation) for the next variables:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
  - tBodyAcc-XYZ
  - tGravityAcc-XYZ
  - tBodyAccJerk-XYZ